sumeshpremraj/sumeshpremraj.github.io/content/_index.md

 I'm a tinkerer at heart, and I love building reliable large scale systems.

-I have been working on LinkedIn's Site Reliability Engineering team for the past 2 years.
+I am currently working as an SRE on data streaming and ingestion infrastructure for a tech company.

+Previously, I worked as an SRE in LinkedIn and Microsoft.

 With my colleages at LinkedIn, I co-authored the [School of SRE](http://linkedin.github.io/school-of-sre), an open-source curriculum for aspiring site reliability engineers.